top of page

 • Playgrounds & Tennis courts

-• Deed Restriction (enforcement & notifications)
+• Deed Restrictions (enforcement & notifications)

-• and a few others…
+• and a few other areas…

 • A full year of service is required to receive the waiver. â€‹